invisiblethreat/dd/README.md

 time `dd` if=/dev/zero bs=1024 count=1000000 of=/home/sam/1Gb.file
 ```

-The output looks like this:
+The output looks like this

 ```
 1000000+0 records in
 1000000+0 records out